Grand Haven High School

-Grand Haven High School (GHHS) is a public secondary school in Grand Haven Township, Michigan, United States (with a mailing address in the city of Grand Haven).
+Grand Haven High School (GHHS) is a public secondary school in Grand Haven Charter Township, Michigan, United States (with a mailing address in the city of Grand Haven).
 It is the sole comprehensive high school in the Grand Haven Area Public Schools district, and one of two in northwest Ottawa County; the other being Spring Lake High School.

 Demographics

 The demographic breakdown for the 1,781 students enrolled in 2020–21 at Grand Haven High School was: